Put Together a Caregiving Plan in 5 Easy Steps

 The sections include information on how to get started, questions to ask, and where to find helpful resources.

-Here’s an overview of the 5 steps outlined in the AARP guide.
+Here’s an overview of the five steps outlined in the AARP guide.

 1. Start the Conversation

-It’s tough to talk with an older adult about aging, a decline in their abilities, or the need for additional help.
+It’s tough to talk with an older adult about aging, declining abilities, or the need for additional help.

 And it’s not something you want to bring up without preparation.

-This section shares suggestions for conversation openers, questions to think through before starting any conversations, how to proactively figure out their priorities, and how to handle resistance.
+This section offers suggestions for conversation openers, questions to consider before starting any conversation, ways to proactively identify their priorities, and strategies for handling resistance.

-The advance thought and planning helps make discussions more successful and reduce your older adult’s defensiveness.
+The advanced thought and planning help make discussions more successful and reduce your older adult’s defensiveness.

 2. Form Your Team

-Caregiving is too big a job for one person to easily handle.
+Caregiving is too big a job for one person to handle easily.

 This second section shares tips on forming a supportive caregiving team.